-- Intern: - A leased employee, as defined in section 414(n) of the Internal Revenue Code; - Any person (regardless of how such person is characterized, for wage withholding purposes or any other purpose, by the Internal Revenue Service, or any other agency, court, authority, individual or entity) who is classified, in the sole and absolute discretion of the Company as a temporary worker; this term includes any of the following former classifications: - temporary employee.
-If a temporary employee becomes a Regular Employee, he/she must meet all of the other requirements to participate in the Plan; - provisional employee; - associate employee; - An independent contractor; - Employees of Executive Ground Services, Inc.; or - Any person: - who is not on the Company's salaried or hourly employee payroll (the determination of which shall be made by the Company in its sole and absolute discretion); - o who has agreed in writing that he or she is not an employee or is not otherwise eligible to participate; - o who tells the Company he/she is an independent contractor, or is employed by another company while providing services to the Company, even if the worker is, or may be reclassified at a later date as, an employee of the Company by the courts, the IRS or the DOL; or - o whose compensation is reported to the Internal Revenue Service on a form other than a Form W-2, regardless of whether such person was treated as an employee for federal income tax purposes.
+- Intern; - A leased employee, as defined in section 414(n) of the Internal Revenue Code; - Any person (regardless of how such person is characterized, for wage withholding purposes or any other purpose, by the Internal Revenue Service ("IRS"), or any other agency, court, authority, individual or entity) who is classified, in the sole and absolute discretion of the

+Company as a temporary worker; this term includes any of the following former classifications:

+- Temporary employee.
+If a temporary employee becomes a Regular Employee, he/she must meet all of the other requirements to participate in the Plan; - Provisional employee; - Associate employee; - An independent contractor; - Employees of Executive Ground Services, Inc.; or - Any person: - who is not on the Company's salaried or hourly employee payroll (the determination of which shall be made by the Company in its sole and absolute discretion); - o who has agreed in writing that he or she is not an employee or is not otherwise eligible to participate; - who tells the Company he/she is an independent contractor, or is employed by another company while providing services to the Company, even if the worker is, or may be reclassified at a later date as, an employee of the Company by the courts, the IRS, or the Department of Labor ("DOL"); or - whose compensation is reported to the IRS on a form other than a Form W-2, regardless of whether such person was treated as an employee for federal income tax purposes.